 Will we see them again in next year’s final? 👀

 2023 eSailing World Championship

-The first challenge will happen on January 22nd.
+The first challenge happened on January 21st

 Test your skill against other esailors in this international competition!

 The 2023 eSailing World Championship will kick off with players from around the world battling it out in the season opener in Cabo Verde.

 Thousands of eSailors will compete to get a head start in this prestigious event, which will see weekly regattas on the world’s most popular boats, as well as a number of new high profile events being launched this year, following last year’s successful eSailGP and World Sailing regattas.
 New competitions can also be expected with new partnerships like with The Ocean Race for the Stopover E-Cups!
 More are planned later in the season.

 A host of brand new venues will also be revealed, as well as the possibility of national rankings via the World Sailing’s national member associations – and there will be multiple opportunities to enter the later stages of the Championships at the end of September.

 2023 marks the sixth year of Virtual Regatta‘s partnership with World Sailing, and the fifth anniversary of the popular eSailing World Championship.

 “Since 2018 the eSailing World Championships have been a major promotional asset for our sport.
 The upcoming season offers great opportunities for competition and more chances to race for both beginner and experienced sailors looking to move up the ranks and win titles.” said Scott Over, Commercial Director of World Sailing.